Jelvibean/challenge/README.md

 # Bells and Whistles the App has currently.

 1. I added 'prettier' which automatically formats all supported files in your project.
-   It's set to rewrites the files with to properly formatted code, fixing indentation, line breaks, and other formatting issues.
+   It's set to rewrite the files with properly formatted code, fixing indentation, line breaks, and other formatting issues.

 2. Added 'Linting' to automatically analyzing your code to identify potential errors, stylistic issues, and code quality problems.